|

 The Committee should be serviced administratively and secretarially

 from within the full-time resources of UNISON In Scotland.
-It should
+It

-of whom should be a woman.
+one of whom should be a woman.

 UNISONScotland